Getting Started

 Decide exactly what points you want to discuss in the consultation.

 Write list of topics to discuss, and require the doctor to review with you.
+If important write your questions to the doctor, request a written reply including the sources from which they've come to the8r professional opinions.
+See 10 Step Method.

 It should take 5 minutes up to 20 minutes to review any drug, in most cases,